-Acupuncture is an ideal modality in treating pregnant women.
+Acupuncture is a great modality to help pregnant women.
 It offers a drug free alternative to a number of problems that can arise during pregnancy and childbirth.
-At Ora Acupuncture we are committed to helping your pregnancy be as smooth and untroubled as possible.

 There are many physiological changes that occur during pregnancy, acupuncture can help with transitioning through these changes and address many of the challenges that may arise with each trimester.
 Treatments can also include, ear seeds, moxa, cupping and dietary and supplement advice.

-Acupuncture is highly effective in relieveing moderate to severe nausea and vomiting.
+Acupuncture is highly effective in relieving moderate to severe nausea and vomiting.
+Treatments involves diet and lifestyle advice.

 There can be a variety of reasons that can lead to consitpation in pregnancy.
 Morning sickness altering diet preferences, a want to limit fluid intake due to incresed urination and increased progesterone and estrogen that softens smooth muslces to name a few.
 Acupuncture can regulate the digestive tract and encourage regular stool movement.

-Pregnancy Induced Hypertension (PIH): Acupuncture can help keep your blood pressure down and decrease the chane of further complications.
+Pregnancy Induced Hypertension (PIH): Acupuncture can help keep your blood pressure down and decrease the chance of further complications.

 In instances when you are overdue, acupuncture can be highly effective in getting labour started.